-The Company records all of its trading securities on the accompanying Consolidated Balance Sheets at fair value.
-Unrealized gains and losses from the change in fair value of these securities are recognized in Net gain from investments on the accompanying Consolidated Statements of Operations.
+The Company has an investment related to the startup of investment funds sponsored by LSV.
+The Company records this investment on the accompanying Consolidated Balance Sheets at fair value.
+Unrealized gains and losses from the change in fair value of these funds are recognized in Net gain from investments on the accompanying Consolidated Statements of Operations.

-Trading securities of the Company primarily consist of an investment related to the startup of mutual funds sponsored by LSV.
-These mutual funds are U.S. dollar denominated funds that invests primarily in securities of Canadian, Australian and Japanese companies as well as various other global securities.
+The investment primarily consists of U.S. dollar denominated funds that invests in equity securities of Canadian, Australian and Japanese companies.
 The underlying securities held by the funds are translated into U.S. dollars within the funds.
-The funds had a fair value of \$4,849 and \$4,706 at December 31, 2013 and 2012, respectively.
-The Company recognized gains of \$143 and \$1,004 from the change in fair value of the funds during 2013 and 2012, respectively.
-There were no material gains or losses from the change in fair value of the funds during 2011.
+The funds had a fair value of \$4,523 and \$4,849 at December 31, 2014 and 2013, respectively.
+The Company recognized losses of \$326 and gains of \$143 and \$1,004 from the change in fair value of the funds during 2014, 2013 and 2012, respectively.